Unmissable 2024 Sporting Events in Pembrokeshire with Activity Wales Events

 Challenge Wales | Fishguard | Sunday 9th June 2024

-Part of the Challenge Family Championships, this middle-distance triathlon kicks off a summer season of exciting multi-sports brought to the West Wales landscape by the Pembrokeshire-based team.
+Part of the Challenge Family Championships, this middle-distance triathlon kicked off a summer season of exciting multi-sports brought to the West Wales landscape by the Pembrokeshire-based team.

-Up to 500 athletes don their wetsuits and dive into the blue seas of Fishguard Harbour, protected by the long breakwater, for a 1.2-mile swim before swapping their swim hats for helmets to take on a 56-mile cycle on closed roads.
-The cycle route is a scenic one, following a course from Fishguard to the attractive holiday destination of St Davids, best known for being the smallest city in the UK.
+Up to 500 athletes donned their wetsuits and dived into the blue seas of Fishguard Harbour, protected by the long breakwater, for a 1.2-mile swim before swapping their swim hats for helmets to take on a 56-mile cycle on closed roads.
+The cycle route was a scenic one, following a course from Fishguard to the attractive holiday destination of St Davids, best known for being the smallest city in the UK.

-Challenge Wales culminates with a 13.1-mile run consisting of 4 laps along the seafront and up the adjoining hillside, so it requires some stamina!
-But it’s all worth it, for the atmosphere at the finish line is electric as this coastline buzzes with encouraging supporters, a DJ spinning tunes on stage and a red carpet finish you’ll never forget.
-Picture glorious sunshine and a party atmosphere complete with eateries, stallholders and massage on the finish line.
+Challenge Wales culminated in a 13.1-mile run consisting of 4 laps along the seafront and up the adjoining hillside, requiring plenty of stamina!
+But it was all worth it, for the atmosphere at the finish line was electric as the coastline buzzed with encouraging supporters, a DJ spinning tunes on stage, and a red carpet finish that was truly unforgettable.
+Picture glorious sunshine and a party atmosphere complete with eateries, stallholders, and massage at the finish line.
 What an end to a race!

 Fishguard Sprint Triathlon | Fishguard | Sunday 9th June 2024

-Enjoy that same epic finish as those who take on Challenge Wales, but with less work!
-Fishguard Sprint Triathlon is ideal for first-timers and those fairly new to the idea of triathlon, so don’t fret if you’re a little nervous or if you’re a regular triathlete who has been out of the game for a little while; the Activity Wales Events team have your back with this slick operation.
+njoyed that same epic finish as those who took on Challenge Wales, but with less work!
+The Fishguard Sprint Triathlon was ideal for first-timers and those fairly new to the idea of triathlon, so there was no need to fret if you were a little nervous or a regular triathlete who had been out of the game for a while; the Activity Wales Events team had your back with their slick operation.

-This one is known to be a fast and fun course with a 750-metre swim, a 13-mile cycle and a 3-mile run.
-That means only 1 lap for the swim, whereas you’ll do two if you sign up for Challenge Wales, and the cycle takes you just past Mathry rather than all the way to St Davids.
-You’ll still have to tackle that hill in the run leg but only for one lap.
-Sounds doable right?
-It’s worthwhile when you know you’re in for an epic welcome crossing the finish line.
+This event was known for being a fast and fun course, featuring a 750-metre swim, a 13-mile cycle, and a 3-mile run.
+That meant only one lap for the swim, compared to two for Challenge Wales, and the cycle took participants just past Mathry rather than all the way to St Davids.
+The hill in the run leg still had to be tackled, but only for one lap.
+Sounded doable, right?
+It was all worthwhile, knowing you were in for an epic welcome as you crossed the finish line.

 Long Course Weekend | Tenby | Friday 21st to Sunday 23rd June 2024

-If you thought Challenge Wales brought the party, Long Course Wales takes it supersonic.
-This three-day multi-sport event takes sporting events to a whole other level with an out-of-this-world festival atmosphere that takes over Tenby for an entire weekend.
+If you thought Challenge Wales brought the party, Long Course Wales took it supersonic.
+This three-day multi-sport event elevated sporting events to a whole new level with an out-of-this-world festival atmosphere that took over Tenby for an entire weekend.

-Long Course Weekend (aka LCW) encompasses the separate disciplines of triathlon in a completely reimagined way making it accessible for those who love triathlon, as well as those who really don’t.
-Each discipline, the swim/bike/run elements, take place on different days and there’s no pressure to sign up for all three – unless that’s your thing, of course.
-Each day offers a different course with several distances available to enter; Friday is Swim Day, Saturday is Bike Day and Sunday is Run Day.
-The best bit?
-No awkward transitions between each discipline – you get to go home for a shower and a kip in between!
+Long Course Weekend (aka LCW) reimagined the separate disciplines of triathlon, making it accessible for those who loved triathlon as well as those who didn’t.
+Each discipline – the swim, bike, and run elements – took place on different days, and there was no pressure to sign up for all three unless that was your thing.
+Each day featured a different course with several distances to choose from: Friday was Swim Day, Saturday was Bike Day, and Sunday was Run Day.
+The best part?
+No awkward transitions between disciplines – participants got to go home for a shower and a kip in between!

-You can enter each sport individually with varying distances available or throw your hat in the ring to participate in all three full distances by entering Full LCW.
-You’ll receive an additional fourth medal, perfect motivation to get you across the finish line on three consecutive days.
-If you’re aged between 14 and 17, you can sign up for the Junior LCW where you’ll also receive that coveted fourth medal.
-As a Full or Junior LCW athlete, you’ll then take part in the closing ceremony of this televised sporting event in Pembrokeshire where you’ll parade down the red carpet to receive your medal with swathes of adoring supporters cheering from the sidelines.
+Athletes could enter each sport individually with varying distances available or take on the challenge of all three full distances by signing up for Full LCW.
+Completing all three earned them an additional fourth medal – perfect motivation to cross the finish line on three consecutive days.
+Those aged between 14 and 17 could participate in the Junior LCW and also earn that coveted fourth medal.
+Full and Junior LCW athletes then participated in the closing ceremony of this televised sporting event in Pembrokeshire, parading down the red carpet to receive their medals as swathes of adoring supporters cheered from the sidelines.

-2024 sees the thirteenth year of Long Course Weekend Wales take place and it has come a long way since its humble beginnings in 2010.
-Expect a pop-up athlete village in place from Thursday 20th to Sunday 23rd of June with a wealth of brilliant things going on.
-Browse a range of stallholders, sample delicious snacks and meals from fantastic street food vendors, enjoy live music and of course – clap and cheer for those athletes at the start line and finish line!
-The atmosphere is bouncing the whole weekend so this is one not to be missed.
+In 2024, Long Course Weekend Wales celebrated its thirteenth year, having come a long way since its humble beginnings in 2010.
+A pop-up athlete village was in place from Thursday 20th to Sunday 23rd June, offering a wealth of exciting activities.
+Attendees could browse a range of stalls, sample delicious snacks and meals from fantastic street food vendors, enjoy live music, and, of course, clap and cheer for the athletes at the start and finish lines.
+The atmosphere was electric the whole weekend, making it an event not to be missed!

 LCKinder | Tenby | Friday 21st June 2024

-Heralded as one of the best children’s sporting events in Pembrokeshire and even the UK, LCKinder cements an unforgettable moment in the mind of every child who participates.
-Suitable for all children aged 4 to 11, this is a popular splash and dash race along the waterfront of Tenby North Beach.
+Heralded as one of the best children’s sporting events in Pembrokeshire and even the UK, LCKinder cemented an unforgettable moment in the minds of every child who participated.
+Suitable for all children aged 4 to 11, it was a popular splash-and-dash race along the waterfront of Tenby North Beach.

-The kids are set off in waves determined by their age; those 4 and 5 take on a 200-metre race whilst 6 to 11-year-olds take part in a 400-metre race.
-Each and every child gets a t-shirt to wear during the event and receives a medal upon reaching the finish line.
+The kids were set off in waves determined by their age; those aged 4 and 5 took on a 200-metre race, while 6 to 11-year-olds participated in a 400-metre race.
+Every child received a t-shirt to wear during the event and was awarded a medal upon reaching the finish line.

 The Wales Swim | Tenby | Friday 21st June 2024

-Long Course Weekend for adults kickstarts with a bang courtesy of The Wales Swim and you have to act fast to enter this one as it’s been known to sell out quickly.
-2,500 athletes participate in this mass-start open-water swim, some tackling the 1.2-mile distance and others taking on the 2.4-mile route.
+Long Course Weekend for adults kicked off with a bang courtesy of The Wales Swim, and participants had to act fast to enter as it was known to sell out quickly.
+2,500 athletes took part in this mass-start open-water swim, with some tackling the 1.2-mile distance and others braving the 2.4-mile route.

-Throngs of spectators fill out every viewpoint along the famous zig-zags and promenades that lie behind the beach to soak up the scenes as Long Course Weekend begins each year.
-This annual Pembrokeshire event is a favourite for everyone, with music blasting and fireworks shooting to the skies as the start countdown reaches zero.
+Throngs of spectators filled every viewpoint along the famous zig-zags and promenades behind the beach, soaking up the scenes as Long Course Weekend began each year.
+This annual Pembrokeshire event was a favourite for everyone, with music blasting and fireworks lighting up the skies as the start countdown hit zero.

 The Wales Sportive | Tenby | Saturday 22nd June 2024

-Set your alarms bright and early for The Wales Sportive as the first of the 3,000 cyclists takes to the roads as early as 7am.
-For passionate cyclists of any level, this is one to add to the bucket list for there are three distances to choose from and all take place on closed roads in one of the most picturesque parts of Wales.
+Cyclists set their alarms bright and early for The Wales Sportive, with the first of the 3,000 riders hitting the roads as early as 7 am.
+For passionate cyclists of any level, this was one for the bucket list, offering three distances to choose from, all taking place on closed roads in one of the most picturesque parts of Wales.

-The staggered start times see those participating in the 112-mile route head off first, out onto a course that flows to Pembroke, along the coast at Freshwater West, past Carew Castle and on to Templeton where the feed station is practically a party of its own.
-After whizzing through Tavernspite, these two-wheeled competitors have the challenge of the undulating Welsh landscape with the hills in Wisemans Bridge and Saundersfoot before they can reach the finish line back at the heart of the athlete village in Tenby.
+The staggered start times saw those tackling the 112-mile route head off first, venturing onto a course that flowed to Pembroke, along the coast at Freshwater West, past Carew Castle, and on to Templeton, where the feed station was practically a party in itself.
+After speeding through Tavernspite, these two-wheeled competitors faced the challenge of the undulating Welsh landscape, with the hills at Wisemans Bridge and Saundersfoot, before reaching the finish line back at the heart of the athlete village in Tenby.

-The Wales Sportive also offers shorter distances; the 70-miler and the 40-miler with plenty of spectator spots along the way to cheer on your loved ones taking part if you’re not one of the ones who have decided to enter.
+The Wales Sportive also offered shorter distances: the 70-miler and the 40-miler, with plenty of spectator spots along the way to cheer on loved ones taking part, for those not riding themselves.

-With their signature style, Activity Wales Events put on a display to get you feeling pumped with pyrotechnics at the start line and their iconic red carpet finish where the crowds go wild.
+In true Activity Wales Events style, the day featured pyrotechnics at the start line to get participants pumped and their iconic red carpet finish, where the crowds went wild in celebration.

 The Wales Marathon | Tenby | Sunday 23rd June 2024

-Sunday is run day and it’s always a fun day!
-The Wales Marathon is known to have a challenging route but that just makes the beautiful shiny medal at the end even more worth it.
-Thousands of participants enjoy a 26.2-mile run on fully closed roads pounding the pavements through the coastal villages of Freshwater East and Manorbier, passing by one of the best castles in Wales at Pembroke.
+Sunday was run day, and it was always a fun day!
+The Wales Marathon was renowned for its challenging route, but that only made the beautiful shiny medal at the end even more rewarding.
+Thousands of participants took on the 26.2-mile run on fully closed roads, pounding the pavements through the coastal villages of Freshwater East and Manorbier, and passing by one of Wales’s best castles at Pembroke.

-For those who take part, the finish line is where it gets emotional.
-Not only will you feel the overwhelming relief of completing the course, but you get the opportunity to have your loved ones join you at the start of the red carpet so you can run down that finish chute together.
-Bring your kids, your dogs and your babes in arms to experience that finish line moment as one.
-It’s a few seconds that you will cherish for a lifetime, guaranteed.
-Known as the “Run with a Loved Ones” channel, this opportunity is something that Activity Wales Events offers at many of their events and it has grown to be one of their best-loved event moments.
+For those who took part, the finish line was where emotions ran high.
+Not only did participants feel the overwhelming relief of completing the course, but they also had the opportunity to have their loved ones join them at the start of the red carpet, running down that finish chute together.
+Whether bringing kids, dogs, or babes in arms, this finish line moment was one to cherish for a lifetime.
+Known as the “Run with Loved Ones” channel, this unique experience, offered by Activity Wales Events at many of their events, had grown to become one of their most beloved moments.

 The Wales Half Marathon | Pembroke | Sunday 23rd June 2024

-Taking place the very same day as The Wales Marathon, half-marathon runners join those taking part in the full distance from a start line in Pembroke and follow the same course along closed roads to that epic finish line in Tenby.
-Those who have taken part in previous years will agree that the start line here is just as energetic as the one in Tenby; with a Samba Band parade providing the beats to get you feeling motivated for the next 13.1 miles on the road.
+Taking place on the same day as The Wales Marathon, half-marathon runners joined those tackling the full distance, starting from a line in Pembroke and following the same course along closed roads to the epic finish line in Tenby.
+Those who participated in previous years agreed that the start line in Pembroke was just as energetic as the one in Tenby, with a Samba Band parade providing lively beats to get everyone motivated for the 13.1 miles ahead.

 The start line parade led by the Samba Band